-Before you decide to transfer songs on your iPhone to the Samsung phone, you can
+Before you decide to transfer songs from iPhone to Samsung phone, you can

 Next, highlight any songs, albums, or playlists that you want to copy to Samsung, and press Export button on the top row, then select Export to [Your Samsung device name] from its drop-down menu.

 That's all.
-Now you will receive all of the sent music files on your Samsung from iPhone.
+Now you will get all selected music files on your Samsung from iPhone.